awsdocs/amazon-redshift-management-guide/doc_source/configure-jdbc20-connection-with-maven.md

 1. Declare the version of the driver that you want to use in the dependencies section of your `pom.xml` file\.

    Amazon Redshift offers drivers for tools that are compatible with the JDBC 4\.2 API\.
-For information about the functionality supported by these drivers, see [Download the Amazon Redshift JDBC driver](configure-jdbc-connection.md#download-jdbc-driver)\.
+For information about the functionality supported by these drivers, see [Download the Amazon Redshift JDBC driver, version 2\.1](jdbc20-download-driver.md)\.

    Add a dependency for the driver as shown following\.